Several terms commonly heard during the school budget process are defined below to help you follow the school budget process in New York State.

 Spending plan developed by school administrators prior to Board adoption.
 School districts are required by New York State to show their proposed budgets in three categories: administrative, program, and capital.

-A reassessment is a systematic analysis of all locally assessed properties (both commercial and residential) to achieve a stated uniform percentage of value.
+A systematic analysis of all locally assessed properties (both commercial and residential) to achieve a stated uniform percentage of value.
 The goal of a reassessment is to assure that each assessment reflects current market prices and that each property owner pays only their fair share of the tax burden.
 With a reassessment comes a shift in the tax burden to those whose property values have risen faster than average.
 This process does not result in a windfall of new revenue for the town, county, or school district nor does the reassessment change the total amount of taxes that the school district must collect; it merely redistributes who pays them.
 In theory, rising assessments will result in a decrease in the tax rate (everything else being equal), as there is now a larger tax base from which the school may generate the same amount of tax dollars.
 If a property owner’s assessment doubles, their tax bill will not double – in fact, it may remain about the same, increase slightly, or even decrease depending on the final tax rate.

 Money appropriated for long-term needs, but which have certain limits or stipulations such as uses for tax certiorari, retirement, repairs, insurance and unemployment.